meebenitez/meebenitez.github.io/_posts/2017-08-06-exiting_each_early.markdown

 It bugged me quite a bit because in my head I knew a simpler solution than what I'd eventually submitted, but I couldn't quite make it work given my constraints (... and by constraints I mean I was trying to code on my Macbook air in the middle of an indoor playground surrounded by a dozen screaming toddlers, one of them mine.)

 I wanted to use the .each iterator and add a comma to all names in the array BUT the last name, and I thought that might require a while loop with a counter.
-Unfortunately, I couldn't quite get to work in my test cases (at one point I was looping the each, and then eaching the loop).
+Unfortunately, I couldn't quite get it to work in my test cases (at one point I was looping the each, and then eaching the loop).

 So in the limited time I had to complete the lab, this is the chunky solution I ended up with: